bsenst/everdiver/README.md

 **Which books on my reading list are authored by Jack London?**

 > "The Call of the Wild", "White Fang", and "The Sea-Wolf" are all authored by Jack London.

+**Which sections does the essay have?**

+> The essay has three sections: 1.
+Introduction 2.
+Body 3.
+Conclusion

+**What is the project about that is described in the project plan?**

+> The project plan describes the process of building a chain of ice cream shops in the local region.

 ![image](https://github.com/bsenst/everdiver/assets/8211411/30904bf9-b95e-4150-b8fe-284c07841aab)